Edfinity/ww_ggb_applet/README.md

 - `setAnswer(answerId: string, value: string)`
    For a webwork answer id (such as 'AnSwEr0001'), set a value.
 Usually this value comes from Geogebra via `evalCommand`.
+- `getAnswer(answerId: string)`
+   Get a student answer, usually to re-insert into Geogebra with `evalCommand`.
 - `setCoordinateAnswer(answerId: string, keys: Array, answerKey: string)` A convenience method to set an answer from a set of coordinate keys, in the form "key1=(x,y);key2=(x,y);..."
 - `setCoordinates(answerId: string, default: object)`